 - Review of any abnormal genetic test results (if applicable)

-- Education about your specific diagnosis and any associated health risks if known
+- Education about your child's specific diagnosis and any associated health risks if known

-- Suggestions for future medical care to optimize your health
+- Suggestions for future medical care to optimize your child's health

 - Discussion of health risks to family members